Warwick is twinned with Saumur (France) and Verden (Germany), and has partnership links with Havelberg (Germany) and Formigine (Italy).

 Representatives from all of the towns meet annually to exchange information and ideas, with each town taking turns to host the meeting.

 One of the activities that have resulted from these arrangements was a joint commitment to a youth camp whereby all twin and friendship towns take turns to host up to 20 young adults with a project of community benefit to work on which encourages an exchange of cultures and ideas.
-Now known as Eurocamp these have been very successful over the last 3 years and the commitment to continue this project is to be discussed at the next partnership meeting held in Verden, 24 June 2016.
+Now known as Eurocamp these have been very successful over the last 4 years.

 Saumur is town with around 30,000 inhabitants, located between the rivers Loire and Thouet in Western France.
 It has a chateau built during on the XIVth century for the Ducs d’Anjou, and is surrounded by the vineyards which produce some of France’s finest wines.